NCT 127 discography

 In April 2019, they released their first Japanese-language studio album, Awaken, preceded by two singles, "Wakey-Wakey" and the Japanese version of "Touch".
 The group's fourth Korean extended play, We Are Superhuman released in May 2019 alongside its lead single "Superhuman".
 Preceded by the single "Dreams Come True", their second Korean-language studio album Neo Zone was released in March 2020 alongside a second single, "Kick It".
 Combined with its reissue, Neo Zone: The Final Round, it became their first album to sell one million copies.
 The reissue spawned a third single, "Punch", which became their first to reach the top-10 of the Circle Digital Chart.
 In 2021, they released their second Japanese-language extended play Loveholic, which was their first release to chart atop the Oricon Albums Chart.
 It was supported by a first pre-release single, "First Love", and a lead single "Gimme Gimme".

 Their third Korean-language studio album, Sticker, was their first album to be certified 2× Million by the Korea Music Content Association (KMCA).
 It was released in September 2021 alongside its lead single of the same name, which became their first single to chart on the Billboard Global 200.
 The album was reissued under the name Favorite and a second single, "Favorite (Vampire)", was released.
 NCT 127 released their fourth Korean-language studio album, 2 Baddies, in September 2022 alongside its lead single of the same name.
 It was followed by its reissue, Ay-Yo, in January 2023.
 The single "Ay-Yo" debuted at number one, becoming the group's first single to top the Circle Digital Chart.
+That year, NCT 127 also released their fifth Korean-language studio album, Fact Check, and their first single album, Be There For Me, which was supported by a lead single of the same name that topped the Circle Digital Chart.